openeuler-mirror/docs/docs/en/docs/20.09/docs/StratoVirt/Prepare_env.md

    $ make -j vmlinux && objcopy -O binary vmlinux vmlinux.bin
    ```

-   After the compilation is complete, the kernel image vmlinux is generated in the current directory.
+   After the compilation is complete, the kernel image vmlinux.bin is generated in the current directory.

+   ​

 ## Creating the Rootfs Image